AbhijyYdv547/AbhijyYdv547/README.md

 ### About Me

-- Currently working on: Devops and Testing of CodeSnipVault
+- Currently working on: ML using Scikit-learn and DSA using Java
 - Learning: DevOps, Golang, and Machine Learning
 - Open to collabs on: AI integrations, AI-first tools, and infra-heavy systems
 - Love geeking out about: Next.js, Docker, WebSockets, LLMs and Golang